IBM/jupyter-tools/docs/stress-test.md

 <a name="profiling"></a>
 ## Profiling

-During the stress test `py-spy` can be used to capture profiling data.
+During stress testing, or even normal operations, [py-spy](https://github.com/benfred/py-spy) can be used to capture profiling data.
 It will generate SVGs that show where the hub is spending its time.

 <a name="py-spy-installation"></a>